mindset-dojo/mindset-dojo.github.io/_insights/2025/kyle-ingersoll/2025-12-02-base-camp-below-mountain.md

 All of them pointed to the same distant peak: *“If you climb high enough, you’ll finally be safe.”*

 My legs shook.
-My thoughts frayed into to-do lists and what-ifs.
+My thoughts frayed into todo lists and what-ifs.
 I dropped my pack beside a small fire ring and told myself I’d only rest for a moment before pushing on.

 An older traveler sat nearby, pouring hot water into a dented metal cup.